Posts tonen met het label grade 3. Alle posts tonen

 5. scissors and glue

-6. knives and cutting blades
+6. cutting knife

 What should you do?

-1. Divide the black sheet with ruler and pencil in four rectangles.
+1. Divide in four rectangles.

 2. Divide the four black rectangles each in two rectangles.